Skip to main content

 Quick Summary

-What: OAuth 2.0 Authorization Code flow with PKCE for Quran Foundation User APIs.
-Who: Developers building apps that access user data (bookmarks, collections, reading progress).
+What: Manual OAuth2 Authorization Code flow with PKCE for Quran Foundation User APIs.
+Who: Developers implementing custom auth flows, mobile flows, non-JS stacks, or OAuth2 debugging.
 Prerequisites: A client_id from Request Access.
 Time: ~30 minutes to implement.
 Result: Your app can authenticate users and access their Quran.com synced data.

-Quran.Foundation User Related APIs use the OAuth 2.0 Authorization Code flow with PKCE for authenticating users and authorizing access to their data.
+Quran.Foundation User APIs use the OAuth 2.0 Authorization Code flow with PKCE for authenticating users and authorizing access to their data.
 In the current Request Access flow, clients are provisioned as confidential clients by default, so most integrations should perform the code exchange and refresh flow on a server.
-This guide mirrors our quickstart style: clear steps, tips, and ready-to-run examples in Python (requests) and JavaScript (Node + axios).

 For identity details (ID token), see OpenID Connect.

-Flow split: Use Client Credentials for Content APIs (see Content APIs Quickstart Guide).
-Use Authorization Code (+PKCE) for User Related APIs (this page).
+Flow split: Use Client Credentials for Content APIs.
+Use Authorization Code with PKCE for User APIs.

 Client Types